Step 4: What Do I Need to Know Before Applying?

 selected for an elk hunt, he or she will receive preference

-points in the other big game categories (antelope and deer) they
+points in the other big-game categories (antelope and deer) he or she

 those categories.
-Similarly, if they are not selected for elk
+Similarly, if he or she is not selected for elk

-but draw an antelope permit, then they will receive a preference
+but draws an antelope permit, then he or she will receive a preference

 point in the elk and deer categories but will not be eligible to